-TORONTO, Nov.
-25, 2019 (GLOBE NEWSWIRE) -- Galane Gold Ltd. (“Galane Gold” or the “Company”) (TSX-V: GG; OTCQB: GGGOF) is pleased to announce the release of its financial results for the three and nine months ended September 30, 2019.
+TORONTO, Aug.
+15, 2019 (GLOBE NEWSWIRE) -- Galane Gold Ltd. (“Galane Gold” or the “Company”) (TSX-V: GG; OTCQB: GGGOF) is pleased to announce the release of its financial results for the three and six months ended June 30, 2019.

-A copy of the unaudited condensed consolidated interim financial statements for the three and nine months ended September 30, 2019 (the “Financial Statements”) and the corresponding management’s discussion and analysis (the “MD&A”) are available under the Company’s profile on www.sedar.com.
+A copy of the unaudited condensed consolidated interim financial statements for the three and six months ended June 30, 2019 (the “Financial Statements”) and the corresponding management’s discussion and analysis (the “MD&A”) are available under the Company’s profile on www.sedar.com.

-The Company has granted options to Mr. Crema to purchase up to 750,000 common shares in the capital of the Company in accordance with provisions of the Company’s stock option plan.
-The exercise price of the options is the greater of CDN$0.125 per common share and the closing price of the Company’s common shares on the TSX Venture Exchange as at the end of trading on November 26, 2019.
-The expiry date of the options is November 25, 2024.
+The Company has also granted Options to certain directors and officers of the Company to purchase up to an aggregate of 4,000,000 common shares in the capital of the Company in accordance with the provisions of the Company’s stock option plan.
+The exercise price of the Options is the greater of C$0.085 per common share and the closing price of the Company’s common shares on the TSX Venture Exchange as at the end of trading on August 16, 2019.
+The expiry date of the Options is August 15, 2024.

 About Galane Gold